MikolajGladysz/Hot-Mate/README.md

 Hot Mate  is a dating app specifically designed for chess players.
 It allows users to connect with other players and find dates.

-The app is currently in alpha stage and is only available on the Android platform.
-It supports authentication so users can create an account and log in securely.

 Using the app, users can't view other players' profiles yet, only bots account.